JuliaAtoms/AtomicLevels.jl/docs/src/terms.md

 - _Alternative mathematical technique to determine LS spectral terms_
   by Xu Renjun and Dai Zhenwen, published in JPhysB, 2006.
   [doi:10.1088/0953-4075/39/16/007](https://dx.doi.org/10.1088/0953-4075/39/16/007)

-to compute the multiplicity of individual subshells, beyond the trivial cases of a single electron or a filled subshell.
+to compute the multiplicity of individual subshells in ``LS``-coupling, beyond the trivial cases of a single electron or a filled subshell.
 These routines need not be used directly, instead use [`terms`](@ref) and [`count_terms`](@ref).